 Insurance Gifts – If an existing insurance policy is no longer needed, you may assign UCP as the beneficiary.

-If you have any questions, please contact your lawyer, financial planner or UCP at (608) 273-4434.
+If you have any questions, please contact your lawyer or financial planner for support.
 There are numerous resources to guide in planning.
 One such source is the American College of Trust and Estate Counsel.